 Misdemeanors are lesser crimes than felony crimes and carry somewhat lighter penalties.
 That said, a misdemeanor is still a crime.
 Misdemeanors can result in jail time and fines that can have a serious effect on your bank account, and you may be required to perform time-consuming community service, anger management or domestic violence classes, traffic school, or psychotherapy—at your own expense.
-While you're not looking at years in prison, a misdemeanor conviction can seriously disrupt your life and leave you with a lasting criminal record.
-Hiring an effective misdemeanor crimes attorney can help you avoid these consequences.
+While you’re not looking at years in prison, a misdemeanor conviction can seriously disrupt your life and leave you with a lasting criminal record.
+Hiring an effective misdemeanor attorney near you can help you avoid these consequences.

-If you're facing misdemeanor charges, you may be tempted to forego hiring an attorney, but this is not in your best interest.
+If you’re facing misdemeanor charges, you may be tempted to forego hiring a misdemeanor attorney, but this is not in your best interest.
 You may lose your job.
 You will have to explain your criminal record every time you apply for a job, a lease, or a mortgage.
 Your reputation will be permanently stained.
 For most people, that risk is not one they want to take.
-Having an experienced and effective criminal defense attorney on your side may be the best decision you'll ever make.
+Having an experienced and effective criminal defense attorney on your side may be the best decision you’ll ever make.

-Misdemeanors are classified according to their seriousness, with misdemeanor Class 3 the least serious and misdemeanor Class 1 the most serious.
+Misdemeanors are classified according to their seriousness, with misdemeanor Class 3 being the least serious and misdemeanor Class 1 being the most serious.
 Drug crime misdemeanors (DM) are a separate class of misdemeanor crimes with their own consequences.

 What Crimes Are Charged As Misdemeanors?